 In evaluating director candidates, our Nominating and Corporate Governance Committee has reviewed the experience, qualifications, attributes and skills of our directors and nominees, including those identified in the biographical information set forth above in the section entitled "Election of Directors."
 The Nominating and Corporate Governance Committee believes that the members of the Board offer insightful and creative views and solutions with respect to issues facing the Company.
-In addition, the Nominating and Corporate Governance Committee believes that the above-mentioned attributes and qualifications, along with the leadership skills and other experiences of the members of the Board described in further detail above under the section entitled "Election of Directors," provide the Company with the perspectives and judgment necessary to guide the Company's strategies and monitor their execution.
+In addition, the Nominating and Corporate Governance Committee also believes that the members of the Board function well together as a group.
+The Nominating and Corporate Governance Committee believes that the above-mentioned attributes and qualifications, along with the leadership skills and other experiences of the members of the Board described in further detail above under the section entitled "Election of Directors," provide the Company with the perspectives and judgment necessary to guide the Company's strategies and monitor their execution.